Hiring strategy

 • Personalize candidate outreach using role-specific insights, even if it's AI-assisted.

-• Create micro-commitments in your funnel (e.g. AI-assisted screening with async video and assessments instead of phone screens).
+• Create micro-commitments in your funnel (e.g. async video interviews and assessments instead of phone screens).

 4. Automation is still focused on corporate roles